Component 23 – 2

 ABC Newsline

-The U.S. District Court for the Southern District of Texas issued a ruling on March 19 blocking the U.S. Environmental Protection Agency and Army Corps of Engineers from enforcing a final rule published by the agencies on Jan.
-18 that revises the definition of Waters of the United States, but only in the states of Texas and Idaho.
-The ruling, the result
+On April 22, the U.S. Court of Appeals for the Sixth Circuit issued a clarified ruling blocking the U.S. Environmental Protection Agency and Army Corps of Engineers from enforcing a final rule published by the agencies on Jan.
+18 that revises the definition of Waters

-On Feb.
-16, 24 state attorneys general filed a lawsuit against the U.S. Environmental Protection Agency and Army Corps of Engineers seeking to overturn the final rule published by the agencies on Jan.
+On April 12, a federal judge in the U.S. District Court for the District of North Dakota issued a ruling blocking the U.S. Environmental Protection Agency and Army Corps of Engineers from enforcing a final rule published by the agencies on Jan.
 18 that revises the definition of Waters of the United States.
+The ruling was the result of a lawsuit brought by

 Archives